Multiply robust estimation for causal survival analysis with treatment noncompliance: Applications to the ADAPTABLE pragmatic clinical trial

 \subsection{Model specification, balance check and strata characteristics}

-The four working models described in Section \ref{sec:3.1} are used to estimate the treatment assignment process, noncompliance status, the time to censoring, and the time to outcome in the ADAPTABLE trial, adjusting for all baseline characteristics in Table \ref{tab:baseline}.
+We apply the proposed methods to investigate the PSCE estimands defined for compliers, always high-dose and always low-dose takers.
+The four models described in Section \ref{sec:3.1} are used to estimate the treatment assignment process, noncompliance status, the time to censoring, and the time to outcome in the ADAPTABLE trial, adjusting for all baseline characteristics.
 In particular, the working logistic propensity score model is fitted for adjusting any chance imbalance in baseline covariates, rather than addressing confounding due to assignment.

-While the treatment is considered randomized, the noncompliance behavior is often not randomized and the principal score models are fitted to address compliance-outcome confounding.
+While the treatment is considered randomized, the noncompliance behavior is not randomized and the principal score models are fitted to address compliance-outcome confounding.
 To check adequacy of the principal score models, we empirically assess the balance for each baseline covariate across before and after principal score weighting; this step is analogous to balance check for propensity score weighted analysis of observational studies \citep{li2018balancing}.
 Specifically, we extend the strategy in \cite{ding2017principal} by defining the following three balancing metrics to quantify the weighted standardized mean differences (SMD) of a given covariate $X$ across the four observed $(Z,S)$ cell, $(Z=1,S=1)$, $(Z=0,S=1)$, $(Z=1,S=0)$, and $(Z=0,S=0)$: